Is there a chance that vacation rental accommodations will have to start paying taxes soon?

 All these questions are starting to arise since Airbnb is so much in the news.
 Hotel owners are starting to complain about unfair competition.

-Although Costa Rica tax legislation does not include capital gain tax, we do have an income tax.
-If you have any income in Costa Rica, as a salaried person or as a business, you have to pay income tax.
+If you have any income in Costa Rica, as a salaried person or as a business, you must pay income tax.
 Find out more about what taxes are paid here.

 Costa Rica also has a 13% sales tax on most services and goods.
 There is a 13% sales tax on hotel rooms.
 Last year, Airbnb agreed to collect sales tax from hosts in Costa Rica too.
-Nonetheless, Airbnb is a company registered in another country and cannot function as a tax collector like local businesses do.
-Besides, Airbnb is not willing to share names and contact information of their hosts with the Costa Rican tax office.
+Nonetheless, Airbnb is registered in another country and cannot function as a tax collector like local businesses.
+Besides, Airbnb is not willing to share the names and contact information of their hosts with the Costa Rican tax office.

 How it functions

-To be able to charge sales tax, the business person (personal or corporative) needs to register in the sales tax office first.
+To be able to charge sales tax, the business person (personal or corporate) needs to register in the sales tax office first.

-The home/condo owner needs to bill the tenant or vacation rental guest for the rental + 13% sales tax.
+The home/condo owner must bill the tenant or vacation rental guest for the rental + 13% sales tax.
 This way, the homeowner acts as a tax collector for the Costa Rican tax office.

-Sales tax paid by the home/condo owner on invoices for maintenance, replacement of inventory, marketing and other overhead needed to run the business, are deductible from what sales tax is collected at the end of the month.
+Sales tax paid by the home/condo owner on invoices for maintenance, replacement of inventory, marketing, and other overhead needed to run the business is deductible from what sales tax is collected at the end of the month.

 It’s important to know if the home is registered in your personal name or in the name of a corporation.

-If you have vacation rental accommodations registered in your personal name, your banker might ask one day where all this income is coming from.
+If you have vacation rental accommodations registered in your name, your banker might ask one day where all this income comes from.
 They might even ask if you are laundering money.
-By not telling them where this income comes from, you run the risk of having your account shut down.
+By not telling them where this income comes from, you risk having your account shut down.

-Usually, corporations that are constituted as a holding company for real estate are inactive.
+Usually, corporations constituted as holding companies for real estate are inactive.
 If you have a corporation registered as a business, it is active.
 Check if your corporation is registered with the tax authorities as active or inactive here.

-If your corporation is active, you have an obligation to fill out the income tax form, with or without income.
+If your corporation is active, you must complete the income tax form, with or without income.

 If that is the case, you will also have to charge 13% sales tax and become a tax collector for the government.
 First, your corporation has to be registered in the Sales Tax department.
-Then, every month that you have written an invoice, you fill out form D 104.
+Then, every month you write an invoice and you fill out form D 104.

 If you have vacation rental accommodations, how do you manage the deposits made by your tenants and guests?

-Often, this income goes into your property manager’s bank account and you collect once a year when you arrive in cash.
+Often, this income goes into your property manager’s bank account, and you collect it once a year when you arrive in cash.
 There are hardly any controls <yet> on these bank accounts by the tax authorities.

-If you have used your retirement funds such as an IRA or a 401(k) to invest in vacation rental accommodations, it is important you do the correct thing: declare your income to the Costa Rican tax authorities.
+If you have used your retirement funds, such as an IRA or a 401(k), to invest in vacation rental accommodations, you must do the correct thing: declare your income to the Costa Rican tax authorities.